Makespan Trade-offs for Visiting Triangle Edges: Visitation Trade-offs

 The next lemma shows that $\inf_{\tr \in \trs} \mathcal R_{1,2} (\tr)\geq 5/2$.

 \begin{lemma} For any $\triangle ABC \in \trs$, let $T$ be the middle point of the altitude corresponding to the largest edge.
 Then, we have $R_1(T)/R_2(T) \geq 5/2$. \end{lemma}

 \begin{proof} Without loss of generality, we assume that $BC$ is the largest edge of non-obtuse $\triangle ABC$, hence $\angle A$ is the largest angle.
 Consider the standard analytic representation of $ABC$.
 By Lemma~\ref{lem: R2 region partial}, we have that $R_2(T)=d(T,BC)=q/2$, which can be expressed by Observation~\ref{obs: A,I coordinates angles} using only triangle angles.
 By Lemma~\ref{lem: half of altitude R1 cost}, we also have that the optimal strategy of $R_1(T)$ is of LRD type and the cost is expressed as a function of the angles.
-But then, it is immediate that ${R_1(T)}/{R_2(T)}=2 -\cos(2A)\geq 5/2$, where the last inequality is due to that $\angle A\geq \pi/3$.
+But then, it is immediate that

-\ignore{ As in the construction in the proof of Lemma~\ref{lem: R12 inf lower bound}, we consider the reflections $B',T',T''$ of $B,T,T'$ around $AC,AC,AB'$ respectively.
-That is, $T''$ is obtained by rotating $T$ by $\angle 2A$ in coordinate system of origin $A$, and $R_1(T)=d(T'', AC)$.
-Hence, we have